 Our view is that cloud is not be ready for 100 percent of testing, particularly in areas where you need to capture some network issues in a real environment.
 However, with the launch of new tools almost on a weekly basis as well as the cloud’s suitability to simulate scenarios, cloud testing is rapidly maturing.

-So, to summarize, if you are considering either setting up testing infrastructure or replacing your current infrastructure, encourage you to evaluate some of the cloud-based options.
+So, to summarize, if you are considering either setting up testing infrastructure or replacing your current infrastructure, we encourage you to evaluate some of the cloud-based options.
+To learn more on this you can contact us here.